-But then after 1345 there are no more Christian gravestones in Central or East Asia.
-In Turkestan and China it seems that Christianity just disappeared.
+But then, after 1345, there are no more Christian gravestones in Central or East Asia.
+In Turkestan and China, it seems that Christianity just disappeared.
 What happened?
-There are several reasons why Christianity declined so much, especially between 1000-1500AD.
+There are several reasons why Christianity declined so much, especially between 1000-1500 AD.

-▶ 1.
-Persecution: One reason was because of the persecution by the followers of Islam.
-When Islam first came to Persia in Central Asia it did not come with sword or threat of death.
-First with Muhammad and then with Caliph Omar they promised safety to all the Christians living in the areas they controlled.
-In fact in the beginning the Christians had more peace and freedom under Mohammed then they recently had under the Persians.
+▶1.
+Persecution: One reason was the persecution by the followers of Islam.
+When Islam first came to Persia in Central Asia, it did not come with a sword or the threat of death.
+First with Muhammad and then with Caliph Omar, they promised safety to all the Christians living in the areas they controlled.
+In fact, in the beginning, the Christians had more peace and freedom under Mohammed than they had under the Persians.
 The Christians signed an agreement that they would pay tribute.
-In time of war they agreed to protect followers of Islam who were in danger.
-They did NOT have to fight for Islam but they agreed to NOT help the enemy.
+In times of war, they agreed to protect followers of Islam who were in danger.
+They did NOT have to fight for Islam, but they agreed NOT to help the enemy.
 They would be loyal and obedient citizens.

-▶ Mohammed promised to protect the Christians and also guaranteed them complete religious freedom and to protect them from attack by their enemies.
-But the Christians were not allowed to evangelize the followers of

-Islam.
-In those early days the Christians were leading citizens and businessmen and had a close relationship with government officials.
-One of the reasons that Mohammed was so kind to the

-Christians is that at one point one of his teachers had been a Christian.
+Mohammed promised to protect the Christians and also guaranteed them complete religious freedom and to protect them from attack by their enemies.
+But the Christians were not allowed to evangelize the followers of Islam.
+In those early days, the Christians were leading citizens and businessmen and had a close relationship with government officials.
+One of the reasons that Mohammed was so kind to the Christians is that at one point, one of his teachers had been a Christian.